CMSDAS/b2g-long-exercise/_episodes/14-modeling.md

 This will create some output plots and combine cards.
 The output is stored in `bsTest/SR16/`.

+> ## Tip
+> You can append --fullRun2 and that will add together the 2016, 2017, and 2018 results for the signal
+> region and ttbar measurement region separately so that there are fewer plots to view.
+{: .callout}

 # Uncertainties

 Write some stuff about uncertainties.
 [FIXME]